 1. The color scheme for this space will be full of dark chocolates, neutral tans, soft smokey grays, and some hits of glossy white.
 As when it comes to the accents, we’ll be bringing in a splash of moody gray-blue and some cheerful sunshine yellow to keep things energetic and fun.
 As for the walls, we’d love to see them with a subtle coat of smoky gray (try Benjamin Moore’s Alaskan Husky) which will pick up tones in the rug and a few other items in the space while setting the scene for a loungy office environment.

-3. Ania mentioned that she had lots of books, so we love the idea of adding on either side of the window to create a balanced and functional wall that can be used to store everything from books to even more files and office supplies (popping them in baskets and lacquered boxes will work ’em right in).
+3. Ania mentioned that she had lots of books, so we love the idea of adding a large bookcase on either side of the window to create a balanced and functional wall that can be used to store everything from books to even more files and office supplies (popping them in baskets and lacquered boxes will work ’em right in).
 And adding some yellow decorative accessories (vases, candlesticks, etc) along with some house plants in crisp white pots (Ikea has some great cheap-o varieties) will break things up and keep the bookshelves from looking too flat and utilitarian.

-7. Here are those aforementioned that we’d love to see on the daybed to add some pops of playful color (yellow is actually also an accent in the makeover that we whipped up for Ania’s living and dining room along with some neutral tans, chocolate furnishings and crisp white tones- we love a subtle connection like that so rooms across a house still relate to each other).
-And bringing in a few more yellow accessories (like a large horizontal piece of to hang above the desk) will add even more energy and fun to the entire space.
+7. Here are those aforementioned yellow pillows that we’d love to see on the daybed to add some pops of playful color (yellow is actually also an accent in the makeover that we whipped up for Ania’s living and dining room along with some neutral tans, chocolate furnishings and crisp white tones- we love a subtle connection like that so rooms across a house still relate to each other).
+And bringing in a few more yellow accessories (like a large horizontal piece of yellow art to hang above the desk) will add even more energy and fun to the entire space.

-8. Two of these (in khaki) will look upscale and cozy in the closet nook that Ania mentioned in her letter.
+8. Two of these h and neutral dog beds (in khaki) will look upscale and cozy in the closet nook that Ania mentioned in her letter.
 We love the idea of removing the double doors that lead to the closet to make a little puppy lounge in there complete with two large dog beds and Ania’s already existing matching food & water dishes.
 To add even more personality to their little pup nook, we’d love to see the walls inside of the closet painted Bridgewater Tan by Benjamin Moore (it’s a rich tawny tan with a bit of a wheat undertone that will pick up colors in the rugs, pillows, etc).
 Adding large framed art (also in yellow like the piece across the room that will hang above the desk) will lend even more “polish” to this former closet so it looks a lot more integrated and intentional.

-9. Here’s one of our favorite finds for this space- a colorful and graphic modern with every color in our scheme and then some.
+9. Here’s one of our favorite finds for this space- a colorful and graphic modern 5 x 8′ rug with every color in our scheme and then some.
 By placing the front two legs of the daybed on the rug (along with the storage ottoman) it will really ground the entire space and make the room feel warm and inviting thanks to the soft texture and cheerful color underfoot.
 Plus the pattern is super dog friendly since movement and varying tones really help to obscure stains or dirty paw prints.

 So there you have it.
 A chic lounge-y office full of function and inviting style.
 We can’t wait to see what you guys think!